 Does your cat get stressed out by loud noises, like fireworks or thunderstorms?
 Well, your feline friend is not alone.
 64% of cats immediately hide during fireworks, with 26% showing visible signs of distress including trembling and panting.
 13% of cats refuse to eat during or after fireworks displays.

-Called Peer Window, the film is set entirely within a window frame to reflect a cat’s habitual behaviour of staring out of windows for approximately five hours a day.
+Called Peer Window, the film is set entirely within a window frame to reflect a cat’s habitual behavior of staring out of windows for approximately five hours a day.
 Show the video to your cat and let us know what happens!

-“Noise phobia in cats and dogs can lead to distress, injury and long-term behavioural problems, so it’s important for pet owners that they do as much as they can to help calm and relax their animals.” – Pet Behaviourist Karen Wild
+“Noise phobia in cats and dogs can lead to distress, injury and long-term behavioural problems, so it’s important for pet owners that they do as much as they can to help calm and relax their animals.”